This page explains our review processes for ngā kōhanga reo.

 - discuss review priorities with whānau and consider their suggestions

-- tell whānau if we need to change our review focus as a result of our investigations.
+- collaborate with whānau if there is a need to change our review focus because of our investigations

-Communication with whānau will continue throughout this stage as needed.
-Whānau are critical to decisions made about the focus of the review.
+Communication with whānau will continue throughout the review.
+Whānau are critical to all decisions made throughout the review.